endothermicdev/lightning-rfc/07-routing-gossip.md

 gossip which is originating node is missing.
 Compared to naive flooding, this reduces bandwidth and encourages gossip with additional peers.

+Each node maintains a minisketch of current gossip.
+Two minisketches of same field size can be compared to extract the differences, so gossip can be selectively transmitted based on identified deficiency.
+Since any minisketch can be truncated to a lesser size, the size of minisketch sent does not have to be dictated by the specification.

 Nodes can signal support for gossip set reconciliation with the `option_gossip_set_reconciliation` feature bit set.